zoebelle-pang/tp/docs/DeveloperGuide.md

     1. Other incorrect filter commands to try: `filter g/x s/y` (where x and y are invalid inputs described in User Guide)<br>
        Expected: Nothing happens to the current list.
 Error details shown in the status message.

+### View calendar

+1. Viewing the calendar to show monthly sessions.

+    1. Prerequisites: List all students using the `list` command.
+At least one student in the list has a datetime.
+If none, copy `add n/Tom Jerry p/98765432 e/tom@example.com a/tom street, block 123, #01-01 g/B+ s/Mathematics d/2024-02-03 1800` and change date to current month and year. <br>

+    1. Test case: `view` <br>
+       Expected: Calendar window opens and sessions show up in calendar box corresponding to information from the list.

 ### Check command history